b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 (5) Robert M. Pirsig - Wikiwand. [https://www.wikiwand.com/en/Robert_M._Pirsig](https://www.wikiwand.com/en/Robert_M._Pirsig).
 (6) Robert Pirsig obituary | Books | The Guardian. [https://www.theguardian.com/books/2017/apr/25/robert-pirsig-obituary](https://www.theguardian.com/books/2017/apr/25/robert-pirsig-obituary).

+**Lech T. Polkowski (...)**

+Lech T. Polkowski is a renowned mathematician and researcher with extensive contributions to the fields of rough sets, rough mereology, and the foundations of information technology.
+He holds the distinguished title of Professor Ordinarius and currently serves at the Polish-Japanese Institute of IT in Warsaw and the University of Warmia and Mazury in Olsztyn, Poland.

+Polkowski's academic journey began with a degree in Theoretical Mathematics from the Department of Mathematics, Mechanics, and Computer Science of the Warsaw University.
+He later pursued doctoral studies in Physical Chemistry at the Polish Academy of Sciences, showcasing his versatility and broad scientific interests.

+Throughout his illustrious career, Polkowski has made significant contributions to the development and application of rough sets.
+His work on rough mereology, a novel approach to approximate reasoning, has further enhanced the capabilities of this powerful tool for knowledge representation and reasoning.

+Polkowski's expertise extends beyond research, as he has demonstrated exceptional leadership and organizational skills.
+He has served on the program committees and advisory boards of numerous international conferences, including the esteemed RSCTC'98 conference in Warsaw, which he co-organized.
+Additionally, he has held editorial positions in esteemed journals, such as Fundamenta Informaticae and Paladyn.
+Int.
+J. Behavioral Robotics.

+Polkowski's contributions to the field of information technology have been recognized through his numerous publications and citations.
+His work has been widely influential, shaping the development of rough-based methodologies for data mining, knowledge discovery, and artificial intelligence.

+In recognition of his outstanding contributions to science, Polkowski has received numerous accolades, including the prestigious Outstanding Researcher Award from the Polish Academy of Sciences.
+He is also a member of various professional organizations, such as the European Association for Computational Linguistics and the Society for Rough Sets, Fuzzy Logic, and Knowledge Discovery.

+Lech T. Polkowski stands as a pioneer in the field of rough sets, his work shaping the landscape of knowledge representation, reasoning, and data mining.
+His dedication to research, his leadership in the field, and his commitment to fostering scientific exchange have made him an invaluable asset to the scientific community.
+He continues to inspire and guide researchers worldwide, ensuring that the legacy of rough sets continues to flourish.

 **Chris Pressey (b.
 1972)**

 **Language: Befunge**